jesper-friis/emmo-units/README.md

 ### domains/emmo-units.owl
 Defines the basic categorisation for physical quantities and units, but does not define any unit or quantity itself.
-It also defines relations for defining the physical dimensionality of derived physical quantities in terms of base quantities.

 ### domains/emmo-si-units.owl
 Adds a set of common SI units and corresponding physical